kanidm/kanidm/DEVELOPER_README.md

 ```
 git checkout master
 git pull
-git checkout <feature-branche-name>
+git checkout <feature-branch-name>
 git rebase master
 ```

 Then be sure to fix any merge issues or other comments as they arise.
 If you have issues, you can always stop and reset with:

 ```
 git rebase --abort